projectbarbel/barbelsite/docs/helper.md

 sidebar_label: Persistence Helper
 ---

 The easiest way to use BarbelHisto is to integrate it as helper class for managing your persistent bi-temporal data.
-This alterantive is described in the [Spring Boot Application helper example](springboot.md).
+This alternative is described in the [Spring Boot Application helper example](springboot.md).

-The idea is that yuo use the return value of the `save()` operation, which is an instance of `BitemporalUpdate`.
+The idea is that you use the return value of the `save()` operation, which is an instance of `BitemporalUpdate`.
 This instance contains all updates happended by the save operation.
 It is these updates that you need to store to your database.

 Here is the service implementation that uses `BarbelHisto` as helper class for bi-temporal data.